MarkusCDev/CSC473-GroupProject/README.md

 - **Mentors and Advisors**:
   - Donato Cruz - For guidance and support throughout the project.

-- **Special Thanks**:
-  - [Person's Name] - For providing valuable feedback and testing.
-  - [Person's Name] - For design and UX consultation.

 - **Resources**:
   - [React Documentation](https://reactjs.org/docs/getting-started.html) - For comprehensive React documentation.